theengs/app/docs/use/privacy.md

-# Privacy
+# Privacy policy

 This privacy policy governs your use of the software application Theengs.
 This privacy policy was last updated on June 22, 2022.
 This privacy policy may change from time to time, for any reason.
-If you have any questions or concerns about this privacy policy, feel free to contact me at any time (support@theengs.io).
+If you have any questions or concerns about this privacy policy, feel free to contact Theengs at any time (support@theengs.io).

 What information does Theengs App obtain and how is it used?
 Theengs App does not collect or transmit any personal information about you, such as your name, address, phone number or email address.